wanglingsong/JsonSurfer/README.md

 ```
 * Completely stop parsing.
 Refer to [Stoppable parsing](#stoppable-parsing)
 #### Stream support
-As of 1.4, JsonSurfer can create an iterator from Json source and JsonPath.
+As of 1.4, JsonSurfer can create an iterator from Json and JsonPath.
 Matched value can be pulled from the iterator one by one without loading entire json into memory.
 ```java
     Iterator iterator = surfer.iterator(read("sample.json"), JsonPathCompiler.compile("$.store.book[*]"));
 ```